XRPLF/rippled/BUILD.md

 ./Debug/rippled --unittest
 ```

-Here we explain the individual steps:
+Now to explain the individual steps in each example:

 1. Export our [Conan recipe for RocksDB](./external/rocksdb).